jeffthomasiii/Just-a-Thought/_posts/2025-06-30-courage-preparation-endurance.md

 ---

 # Courage, Preparation, and Endurance: Fighting the Good Fight Together
-### *When the Battle Rages, Stand Strong—For You Are Not Alone.*
+### *When the Battle Rages, Stand Strong, For You Are Not Alone.*

 War isn’t always loud.
 Sometimes, it’s quiet.
 It looks like disappointment, delay, betrayal, depression, exhaustion.
 It creeps into our relationships, our workplaces, our churches, and our own thoughts.
-We weren’t promised ease—we were called to battle.
+We weren’t promised ease, we were called to battle.

 But far too many of us step onto the field of faith unprepared or unaware.
 We are surprised by hardship, offended by suffering, and sometimes even tempted to retreat.
 We pray for peace but panic when the storm comes.
 We ask for strength but collapse when resistance shows up.